spex-xray/spex-help/source/reference/commands/error.rst

 those situations it is better to find the error bounds by varying the search parameter by hand.

-Note that SPEX remembers the parameter range for which you did your lat error search.
+Note that SPEX remembers the parameter range for which you did your last error search.
 This saves you often typing in sector numbers or component numbers if you keep the same spectral component for your next error search.

-If the error search reveals a new minimum in :math:`\chi^2` space that was not found in the fit, SPEXwill save the parameters of this new minimum in the file ``spex_lower_chi.com``.
+If the error search reveals a new minimum in :math:`\chi^2` space that was not found in the fit, SPEX will save the parameters of this new minimum in the file ``spex_lower_chi.com``.
 After the error search these parameters can be set through the command ``log exe spex_lower_chi``, in order to direct the model to the new minimum.
 Note that in the file